top (1K)

 In addition to all said above, you have to check any other moving parts for corrosion.
 Don't underestimate this, as it could lead to unpleasant extra costs or danger.

 There are really a lot of things to be careful for.
-If you are seriously planning to buy used airplane, you may want to get Illustrated Buyer's Guide to Used Airplanes - an excellent choice for buyers of user airplanes.
+If you are seriously planning to buy used airplane, you may want to get Illustrated Buyer's Guide to Used Airplanes - an excellent choice for buyers of used airplanes.

 If you thoughtfully check the airplane for various problems you can also end up with lower price.
 Once made a good deal, you'll hopefully realize that you have saved a lot of money from buying a new aircraft and a lot of time which would go in building it from a kit.